“Dear Website Owner!

 Slowly refining your website takes lots of effort, and without the proper tools, the optimization turns into a guessing game, and changing the site for the worse will scare away even more customers.
 That’s when nifty little visitor analytics tools such as Capturly come into play.
 Such tools provide a good opportunity to identify and deal with customer pain points.
 For example, by checking the visitor engagement heat maps of your page, you’ll see the hot spots of your website, aka the parts people interact with the most.
-This helps identify the breaking points during the checkout process, as the problem is around the “cold” areas.
+This helps to identify the breaking points during the checkout process, as the problem is around the “cold” areas.

 For a more analytical approach, you can utilize session replays, which are basically recorded footage of your visitor’s mouse movement.
-Following their actions can help you understand user behavior and see how they got from A to B and why they dropped off at C. This plays a vital role in optimizing customer journey as it highlights the poorly-places links people pass by and displays the actual time someone needs to reach the end of the order
+Following their actions can help you understand user behavior and see how they got from A to B and why they dropped off at C. This plays a vital role in optimizing customer journey as it highlights the poorly-placed links people pass by and displays the actual time someone needs to reach the end of the order.

 Session replay also provides clues for small, but meaningful improvements.
 A lot of people try to click on an image that is only for decoration.
 This conveys that: “we are interested in this image, let us enlarge it”!
 Last but not least, website analytic tools can help you identify the biggest reason for cart abandonment: high prices.
-In case a significant amount of people select a specific offer, than it’s a sign that they are copying it to Google to search for a better alternative.
+In case a significant amount of people select a specific offer than it’s a sign that they are copying it to Google to search for a better alternative.
 This clearly indicates that you need to change the price tag.

 Refining The Results

 Finding the problematic areas on your website is only the first half of your job.
 After making the changes, you still need to monitor customer behavior to see whether the new stuff that you implemented works or not.
 Visitor analytics tools work like a charm for these scenarios as well.
 Use session replay to investigate how effectively your main page attracts attention.
-You can find examples on how visual appeal can play a huge role in your website’s success in this blog post from Usabilla.
+You can find examples of how visual appeal can play a huge role in your website’s success in this blog post from Usabilla.

 Also, you may wish to experiment by adding some bold Call To Action words (or CTA in short).
 These are your verbal soldiers that prompt users to immediately follow their lead and perform an action.
 CTAs should be brief, simple but explicit.
-By means of them you can help visitors to explore your site more deeply and convince them to sign up, subscribe or check out a coupon deal.
+By means of them, you can help visitors to explore your site more deeply and convince them to sign up, subscribe or check out a coupon deal.

 Try to Avoid Mistakes With CTA